 We need to speak about this topic with conviction, because the life of the unborn is precious in the sight of the Lord and the conscience of the mother matters.
 We need to think about this issue with humility, for we simply speak as sinful people who have been forgiven by an amazing Saviour.
-We need to engage with this cause tenderly, for there are difficult cases, and while we do not think that terminating the child is the solution, our hearts must nevertheless sympathise with those who pregnancy brings pain and confusion.

 April Hernandez was in and out of relationships in her teens, and after spending the night with one of her boyfriends she found that she was pregnant.
 She wasn’t going steady with this guy and she thought that her life was over.
 She thought that an abortion was her only choice.
 So very early one Saturday morning she went to a clinic in Manhattan.
 She had to slip past the protestors on her way in.
 She paid her money.
 She underwent the procedure.
 She immediately felt regret.
 She feared her life would never be the same again.
-When she came out of the clinic, an old lady forced a pamphlet into her hand and told her, ‘you’re going to hell for what you have done.
+When she came out of the clinic, an old lady forced a pamphlet into her hand and told her, ‘you’re going to hell for what you have done.’

 After a few years, April began going to church.
-But she didn’t want to buy in to ‘the whole Jesus thing.’
+But she didn’t want to buy into ‘the whole Jesus thing.’
 She would sit at the back of the church, where she felt comfortable and safe.
 The service was in Spanish and her first language was English, so she didn’t always understand everything the pastor was saying.
 But one Sunday morning she recognised that the pastor was saying the word for ‘forgiveness’ as he spoke.
 This had an effect on her, and she began to have a desperate desire to be close to God.
 As she cried, she heard the pastor say that if anyone needed forgiveness they should walk to the front.
 She went forward, hesitantly.
 The pastor assured her of God’s love.
 Then suddenly, she lost sense of everything around her and felt immense heat travelling through her body.
 She collapsed on the ground, and as she lay there weeping, she heard a voice whisper, ‘I forgive you, my daughter.
 Cry no more.’
 Understanding God’s forgiveness changed her life.
 She felt free at last.
 She knew that what she had done was wrong, but that morning she was overwhelmed with the love and forgiveness of God (story taken from Metaxas, Miracles).